-Updated 29 April 2022
+Updated 6 July 2022

 Here are the latest PCR test entry requirements in Dubai that you should be aware of.

 PCR testing requirements in Dubai

-- Present a valid vaccination certificate(s) reflecting that the passenger is fully vaccinated with a vaccine approved by the WHO or the United Arab Emirates (UAE), and includes a QR code
+- A valid vaccination certificate(s) reflecting that the passenger is fully vaccinated with a vaccine approved by the WHO or the United Arab Emirates (UAE), and includes a QR code

-- Present a valid medical certificate with a QR code issued by the relevant authorities that the passenger has recovered from COVID‑19 within one month from the date of recovery to the date of arrival
+- A valid medical certificate issued by the relevant authorities that the passenger has recovered from COVID‑19 within 1 month from the date of recovery to the date of arrival

-- COVID‑19 vaccination certificates without a QR code can be accepted for travel to Dubai as long as the vaccination certificate is issued by test centres or organizations recognized and approved by the national health authorities of the country.
+- COVID‑19 vaccination certificates without a QR code will be accepted for travel to Dubai as long as the vaccination certificate is issued by test centres/organisations recognised/approved by the national health authorities of the country.

-- An exemption from this requirement is also extended to the below categories of passengers travelling to Dubai from all destinations:
+An exemption from this requirement is also extended to the below categories of passengers travelling to Dubai from all destinations: